Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 basic_auth = BasicAuth(app)
 {% endhighlight %}
 A number of flask route has been created - "/" and "/webhook".
+This determines how the flask web service should treat the incoming request.
-* "/" is used to test is server is running.
+* "/" is used to test if the web service is running.
-* "/webhook" is used to post the webhook notification - so the full URL would be something like https://x.x.x.x/webhook Once the webhook is received we use the json.dumps to print it to the screen and as well as dump it to the file.
+* "/webhook" is used to post the webhook notification - so the full URL would be https://x.x.x.x/webhook Once the webhook is received we use the json.dumps to print it to the screen and as well as dump it to the file.

 {% highlight python linenos %}